membraneframework/bundlex/README.md

 [![API Docs](https://img.shields.io/badge/api-docs-yellow.svg?style=flat)](https://hexdocs.pm/bundlex/)
 [![CircleCI](https://circleci.com/gh/membraneframework/bundlex.svg?style=svg)](https://circleci.com/gh/membraneframework/bundlex)

-Bundlex is a multi-platform tool for compiling C code along with elixir projects, for use in NIFs, CNodes and Ports.
+Bundlex is a multi-platform tool for compiling C and C++ code along with elixir projects, for use in NIFs, CNodes and Ports.
 The tool also provides a convenient way of accessing compiled code in elixir modules.

 Bundlex has been tested on Linux, Mac OS and FreeBSD.
 There's some support for Windows as well, but it's experimental and unstable (see issues for details).

+Bundlex also supports cross-compilation and has been tested with platforms running Nerves.

 This tool is maintained by the [Membrane Framework](https://membraneframework.org/) team.